 The course gives a general overview of radio systems and their components.
 Therefore the focus is on the analogue parts of the system with their non-idealities.
 Based on the physical functionality of the various building blocks of a modern radio system parameters are derived, which allow the consideration of their influence on the overall system performance.

-The tutorials can be completed this year in self-study.
+The tutorials can be completed this year in self-study with SystemVue Software.
 The tasks and descriptions can be found in ILIAS.

 Dates, downloads, detailed information

 1. Mobile communication systems